Bemba language: Subject and object prefixes

-The subject prefixes and object infixes for the personal pronouns are given below.
+The subject and object prefixes for the personal pronouns are given below.

 These can vary slightly according to mood, and the subject prefixes change for negative verbs.
 Where they are different, object prefixes are given in brackets.

-The subject prefix is placed first, and then the object infix.
+The subject prefix is placed first, and then the object prefix.
 When the subject or object is a specific noun in a given class, the verbal concord prefix of this class is used, and the negative form adds the prefix 'ta-' before this.

 Tenses and Aspects

 The classification given here is that presented by Schoeffer.

 Some of these require a modified stem, changing final 'a' to 'ile' if the preceding vowel is 'a', 'i' or 'u', and to 'ele' if it is 'e' or 'o', or, if the last consonant is nasal, changing the 'a' to 'ine' or 'ene' accordingly.
 There are irregularities in several verbs.

-The tense infixes are given below.
+The tense prefixes are given below.
 They come after the subject and object prefixes, and before the verb stem, except for the recent, completed or historic past in 'na-', which appears at the very beginning.
 Stress is marked with an acute (´) accent.